 Is double taxation legal?

-However, because it can discourage cross-border trade and investment, most countries have double taxation avoidance agreements (DTAAs) or provide unilateral relief to reduce or eliminate the overlap.
+However, because it can discourage cross-border trade and investment, most countries have double taxation avoidance agreements (DTAs) or provide unilateral relief to reduce or eliminate the overlap.
 In the absence of such relief, taxpayers may face the full impact of double taxation, which can significantly reduce net income.

 It’s important to remember that legality does not always have to equal inevitability.
 With proper tax planning and the use of tax treaties, credits, and exemptions, double taxation can often be minimized or completely avoided.